-First, spermatozoa pass into the epididymis, where they gain motility or the ability to move after 18 to 24 hours.
-Next, mature sperm move through the vas deferens and are stored in the seminal vesicles until ejaculation.
+Spermatozoa pass into the epididymis, where they gain motility, or the ability to move, after 18 to 24 hours.
+They are stored in the epididymis until ejaculation.
 Development of immature sperm to mature sperm takes 72 days.
 Therefore, factors such as fever, medications, cigarette smoking or heavy alcohol use may impact the semen analysis for nearly two and a half months afterward.

 The semen analysis is the initial test to determine if there is male infertility.
 Additional semen tests or consultation with an urologist may be required.

 During the process of ejaculation, sperm from the seminal vesicles combine with a thick fluid from the prostate and other glands to create semen.
 When conceiving naturally, the semen is deposited into a women's vagina, where it travels through the cervix and uterus, and finally into the fallopian tube.
 Only one to 10 sperm out of every 14 million sperm deposited naturally into the vagina reach the end of the fallopian tube.